 $85 AIA Members, SEAW, WSSHE, and AISC Members

 *The training cost includes a Safety Assessment Program Training booklet and ATC-20-1 Field Manual.

-Registration is now closed, please contact Missy Garvin with any questions.
+Registration closes on Friday, September 22, please contact Missy Garvin with any questions.

 PLEASE NOTE: To maintain your registration as a Safety Assessment Evaluator, you will need to retake the training every 5 years.